Forcing the $\Pi^1_3$-Reduction Property and a Failure of $\Pi^1_3$-Uniformization: Preliminaries

 \subsection{The ground model $W$ of the iteration}

-We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$, satisfying $\CH$ and has the crucial property that in $W$ there is an $\omega_1$-sequence $\vec{S}$ of independent Suslin trees which is $\Sigma_1(\omega_1)$-definable over $H(\omega_2)^W$.
-The sequence $\vec{S}$ will enable a coding method which is independent of the surrounding universe, a feature we will exploit to a great extent in the upcoming.
+We have to first create a suitable ground model $W$ over which the actual iteration will take place. $W$ will be a generic extension of $L$ which has no new reals.
+Moreover $W$ has the crucial property that in $W$ there is an $\omega_1$-sequence $\vec{S}$ of $\omega_1$ trees which is $\Sigma_1(\{\omega_1\})$-definable over $H(\omega_2)^W$ (i.e. the definiton is a $\Sigma_1$-formula with $\omega_1$ as its only parameter) and which forms an independent sequence of Suslin trees in an inner model of $W$\footnote{That $\vec{S}$ is an independent sequence of Suslin trees in an inner model of $W$ only has technical advantages.
+We have been informed by G. Fuchs that an independent sequence of Suslin trees of length $\omega_1$ actually exists in $L$ already (see \cite{FH}).
+Thus forcing its existence, as is done in this section, is redundant.
+Note however that our approach has several advantages, e.g. it is possible to force the existence of independent and definable sequences of Suslin trees of length $\omega_2$ which, of course, can not exist in $L$. }.
+The sequence $\vec{S}$ will enable a coding method we will use throughout this article all the time.

 To form $W$, we start with G\"odels constructible universe $L$ as our ground model.
 We first fix an appropriate sequence of stationary, co-stationary subsets of $\omega_1$ as follows.
 Recall that $\diamondsuit$ holds in $L$, i.e. over $L_{\omega_1}$ there is a $\Sigma_1$-definable sequence $(a_{\alpha} \, : \, \alpha < \omega_1)$ of countable subsets of $\omega_1$ such that any set $A \subset \omega_1$ is guessed stationarily often by the $a_{\alpha}$'s, i.e. $\{ \alpha < \omega_1 \, : \, a_{\alpha}= A \cap \alpha \}$ is a stationary and co-stationary subset of $\omega_1$.
 The $\diamondsuit$-sequence can be used to produce an easily definable sequence of stationary, co-stationary subsets: we list the reals in $L$ in an $\omega_1$ sequence $(r_{\alpha} \, : \, \alpha < \omega_1)$, and let $\tilde{r}_{\alpha} \subset \omega_1$ be the unique element of $2^{\omega_1}$ which copies $r_{\alpha}$ on its first $\omega$-entries followed by $\omega_1$-many 0's.
 Then, identifying $\tilde{r}_{\alpha} \in 2^{\omega_1}$ with the according subset of $\omega_1$, we define for every $\beta < \omega_1$ a stationary, co-stationary set in the following way: It is clear that $\forall \alpha \ne \beta (R'_{\alpha} \cap R'_{\beta} \in \hbox{NS}_{\omega_1})$ and we obtain a sequence of pairwise disjoint stationary sets as usual via setting for every $\beta < \omega_1$ and let $\vec{R}=(R_{\alpha} \, : \, \alpha < \omega_1)$.
 Via picking out one element of $\vec{R}$ and re-indexing we assume without loss of generality that there is a stationary, co-stationary $R \subset \omega_1$, which has pairwise empty intersection with every $R_{\beta} \in \vec{R}$.
 Note that for any $\beta < \omega_1$, membership in $R_{\beta}$ is uniformly $\Sigma_1$-definable over the model $L_{\omega_1}$, i.e. there is a $\Sigma_1$-formula $\psi(x,y)$ such that for every $\beta < \omega_1$ $\alpha \in R_{\beta} \Leftrightarrow L_{\omega_1} \models \psi(\alpha, \beta)$.